ibm-cloud-docs/containers/cs_storage_cos.md

 If you want to use {{site.data.keyword.cos_full_notm}} in a private cluster without public network access, you must set up your {{site.data.keyword.cos_full_notm}} service instance for HMAC authentication.
 If you don't want to use HMAC authentication, you must open up all outbound network traffic on port 443 for the plug-in to work properly in a private cluster.
 {: important}

-With version 2.0.9, there is a new version of the `ibmc` plug-in.
-Storage classes created with earlier chart versions are immutable and cannot be upgraded.
-To remove the storage classes from previous versions and install the latest storage classes in your cluster, uninstall and re-install the {{site.data.keyword.cos_full_notm}} plugin.
-For more information, see [Updating the {{site.data.keyword.cos_full_notm}}](/docs/containers?topic=containers-object_storage#update_cos_plugin).
-{: note}

 ## Creating your object storage service instance
 {: #create_cos_service}